Link Search Menu Expand Document (external link)

 You can create a SSL/TLS certificate by using either the :

-The RCL Portal uses the HTTP-01 challenge type to issue certificates for :
+The RCL SSL Portal uses the HTTP-01 challenge type to issue certificates for :

 • primary domains (e.g. contoso.net)